parzivalishan/newsuper/tools/Readme.md

 ## Adjusting Gas Fees

-To change the gas fees for transactions, please modify the following parameters in the [code](https://github.com/parzivalishan/newsuper/blob/main/tools/mutlisender.py):
+To change the gas fees for transactions, please modify the following parameters in the [code](https://github.com/parzivalishan/newsuper/blob/main/tools/mutlisender.py) on the line 55-58 , you would need to change the 0.51 and 40000 according to your needs and network conditions:

 ```python
 # Estimate the gas for the transaction